eliminaterabies/egfR0/notes.md

 Making a document specifically about the plots, but also contains our current thoughts
 * mm_plot.md

+Based on data quality, we are thinking of changing the default value of minPeak to 15 (or possibly 16 specifically to exclude Perak‽)

 2024 Jan 03 (Wed)
 =================